-Risk Level Theme Inspection Reports and Orders Date of Inspection Received involved the pote shotcrete at stati ential for serious injur ed the workplace as a result of a shotcrete y to workers.
-The contractor noted a failure Work was stopped and WorkSafeBC was r e of fibre reinforced High Risk Stop Work Order Order #1 - WCA191(1): Pursuant to section 191(1) of the Workers Compensation Act, the Board orders that all work in the right bank drainage tunnel is immediately stopped, and that the workplace or any part of the workplace be cleared of persons and isolated by barricades, fencing or any other means suitable to prevent access to the area until the danger is removed.
-August 14, 2019 Low Risk Special inspection Order #2 - OHS3.7: A special inspection must be made of the right bank drainage tunnel due to a failure of the shotcrete between stations 0+670 and 0+690. inspection of the completion of this right bank drainage s activity.
-This had be ort contains an order for BC Hydro to compl tunnel following a shotcrete collapse.
-BC H een immediately reported to WorkSafeBC I Hydro's involvement is related to engineeri lydro is pursuing by the responsible Low Risk Special inspections Order #1 - OHS3.7: A special inspection must be made when required by malfunction or accident.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #15: WorkSafeBC attended the workplace as a result of a shotcrete failure incident that involved the potential for serious injury to workers.
+The contractor noted a failure of fibre reinforced shotcrete at station 0+672 to 9+690.
+Work was stopped and WorkSafeBC was notified.
+No workers were present at the time of failure.
+High Risk Stop Work Order Order #1 - WCA191(1): Pursuant to section 191(1) of the Workers Compensation Act, the Board orders that all work in the right bank drainage tunnel is immediately stopped, and that the workplace or any part of the workplace be cleared of persons and isolated by barricades, fencing or any other means suitable to prevent access to the area until the danger is removed.
+August 14, 2019 Low Risk Special inspection Order #2 - OHS3.7: A special inspection must be made of the right bank drainage tunnel due to a failure of the shotcrete between stations 0+670 and 0+690.
+Inspection #16: This inspection report contains an order for BC Hydro to complete a special inspection of the right bank drainage tunnel following a shotcrete collapse.
+BC Hydro is pursuing completion of this activity.
+This had been immediately reported to WorkSafeBC by the responsible prime contractor (not BC Hydro).
+BC Hydro's involvement is related to engineering and design.
+Low Risk Special inspections Order #1 - OHS3.7: A special inspection must be made when required by malfunction or accident.
 August 14, 2019